Call us: 01273 698904

 Upstairs, you will see that every room has its own sanitising station.
 Please follow the directions for use and dispose of all paper towels ONLY in the bins provided.
 Maintain social distancing.
 Whilst we will continue to not over-monitor this area, we will have to close it if it becomes an area of high unacceptable risk.
 Please be mindful of your behaviour and that of those around you.
 You have the option to leave an area that is becoming crowded.
 We will clean this area thoroughly between sessions but it will be down to you to clean your space during your stay.

-As you can probably imagine there are a lot of unknowns around how this new system will work in reality, so please be patient with us and our staff.
+As you can probably imagine there this situation is constantly evolving, so please be patient with us and our staff.
 We have only your best interests at heart and we all wish for the successful return of BGHS, so we promise we will tweak our procedures and perfect our processes, as we have always done, once we know more about the new temporary normal.

 Welcome back!
 We have missed you!